-Phone banks are another way to deliver an independent expenditure communication to the general public.
+Phone banks are another way to deliver independent expenditure communications to the general public.
 A phone bank is defined by the Federal Communications Commission as more than 500 substantially similar phone calls within a 30-day period to individuals other than the group's members.
-These communications must also carry a clear and conspicuous disclaimer-delivered in a manner that is not hard to hear.
+These communications must also carry a clear and conspicuous disclaimer delivered in a manner that is not hard to hear.